 When there are no leaves to rake, what do you do?

 In Central Florida, caring for your lawn and garden is a little different than most of the country.
 We do not have to prepare, at least as thoroughly, for deep freezes or heavy snowfall.
-But, by October, sweltering summer temperatures begin to taper off.
+But, by October, sweltering summer temperatures begin to taper off and we enter the dry season.
 Your warm-weather plants may need extra care, as we get a break from our subtropical weather.
 The last thing you want to see come November is a dead lawn because temperatures dipped for three straight days.
 Florida landscaping ideas for the changing season tend to be a little bit different than most other regions.

 So while your friends and family further north can pull from ample resources to treat their lawn, you have to dig a little deeper to find expert advice.
 Lucky for you, we’ve put together a few tips to help protect your landscape design, not only for the upcoming fall season but for years to come.